 - Where and when to seek mentorship and sponsorship

-How My Apple Pie Business Started Me Down the Path of Entrepreneurship
+How My Apple Pie Business Led to My Entrepreneurship Journey

 There is a massive gender disparity in both the corporate and entrepreneurship world.
 Addie will discuss why to choose entrepreneurship, how to overcome gender bias, and how to start your own entrepreneurship journey.